MicrosoftDocs/fabric-docs/docs/real-time-intelligence/migrate-validate-synapse-data-explorer.md

 ---
 # Validate migration from Azure Synapse Data Explorer to Eventhouse - REST API (preview)

-Validates if a source Azure Synapse Data Explorer cluster is suitable for migration to Eventhouse.
-The endpoint performs multiple checks on the specified URL to determine if the cluster meets the criteria for migration to Fabric.
-These checks include verifying the existence of the cluster, ensuring it's in the correct region, confirming user authorization, and more.
+Validates if a source Azure Synapse Data Explorer cluster qualifies for migration to Eventhouse.
+The endpoint invokes a validation flow that performs various checks on the specified cluster URL to determine whether the provided cluster meets the criteria for migration to an eventhouse.

 ## Permissions